labcisne/Super-resolution/README.md

   - theta: Angle's variation range - tuple -> (0,1)
   - tx: Range of translation on the horizontal axis - tuple -> (-10,10)
   - ty: Range of translation on vertical axis - tuple -> (-10,10)

+DemonsRegistration:

+this function will use the demons registration process from Simple ITK , and right after that it will execute the alignment of the images and return the transform function. it will only take the folder (its path) containing the high resolution images as a parameter in code.
+- folder = 'images'